msobiech/Assembly-x86-TU-Delft/brainfuck/README.md

     A file containing compilation information.
 If you have a working make, you can compile the code in this directory by simply running the command `make`.

-Feel free to have a look at the different files, but keep in mind that all you need to do is:

   1. Edit `brainfuck.s`
   2. Run `make`
   3. Run `./brainfuck`